atort303/MovieRecs/README.md

 1. Based on user votes, what are the highest rated movies in the entire dataset?
 2. What are some recommended movies based on the selection of a particular movie?

+The project will utilize Jupyter Notebooks to run the python files and for code annotation/explanation.

 Prerequisites:
 - Python 3.11.4
 - Jupyter Notebook 6.5.4